-Only when you use DMX as the X proxy layer, will o32 applications run correctly on all screens.
+Only when you use DMX as the X proxy layer, will o32 applications run correctly on all screens without using the omprun script.
 This happens through the GLX indirect rendering support in DMX.
 Consequently, performance decreases.

 Running Multipipe Applications in Multipipe-Aware Mode